Kalyan Singh remains one of the towering heroes of the Rama Janmabhoomi Movement and an unswerving devotee of Sri Ramachandra

 Note again that Kalyan Singh still didn’t apologize.

 This is truly the stuff of legends.
-Today the BJP might not have any use for Kalyan Singh and has relegated him to the ceremonial position of the Governor of Rajasthan.
+The BJP might not have had any use for Kalyan Singh ever since and had relegated him to the ceremonial position of the Governor of Rajasthan.
 Sure, he’s 87 years old and perhaps not as sharp or active as he once was.
 However, as a true devotee of Sri Ramachandra, he stands tallest.

 Cut back to the past again.